rohithegde/rohithegde.github.com/_posts/2018-01-07-checklist-for-onboarding-developers-to-a-project.md

 5. **Process walkthrough**
     - Inititior : The PM or SM or TL or a Senior Developer
     - Framework followed (Eg : SCRUM)
+    - Tools used (eg : Atlassian toolset of JIRA, Confluence, Bitbucket etc)
     - Schedule of team meetings (eg : Daily SCRUM, Planning, Sprint Demo etc)
     - Ticket resolution (eg : who picks what, initial implementation plan to be shared, definition of done etc)
     - Code repo branching strategy (eg : )